 Getting a Lawyer Is Not the Same as Taking Someone to Court

 A personal injury law firm is responsible for representing your interests in this difficult time, but contracting one isn’t the same as taking someone to court.
-While legal action may result from your bite claim, there is still a chance that the incident will settle out of court.
-A skilled legal counsel will be able to guide an injured client in the best way to approach negotiations with the negligent party.
-Occasionally, the other party may rely on their insurance company to handle the details of the case.
+While legal action may result from your dog bite claim, most personal injury claims settle out of court.
+An experienced dog bite lawyer can handle negotiations with the negligent party.
+Often, the other party may rely on their insurance company to handle the details of the case through their homeowner’s policy.
 In such a situation, your attorney will collect all the legal resources you need to show that the other party is at fault.
-This might include things like expert witnesses or witness statements from those who were present when the attack took place.
+This might include gathering expert witnesses or witness statements from those who were present when the dog attack occurred.
 The aim is always to hold the negligent parties accountable for their actions.

 Get in touch with a New Orleans dog bite lawyer today to get started on your case.
 Call us at 888-912-4944 or complete the online contact form.

 Contact Our New Orleans Dog Bite Attorney Today

 Choosing the right lawyer for your legal guidance is not a matter of trial and error.
 The personal injury lawyers at Wright Gray Law Firm have decades of combined experience helping injury victims recover compensation in their time of need.
 We can help you with your dog bite claim and represent you in court if your case becomes a dog bite lawsuit.
 Contact a dog attack lawyer at Wright Gray Law Firm today and let’s discuss your legal options.